wovo/hwcpp/docs/hwcpp-targets.md

 This is the modern version of the original, still tremendously popular Arduino board.
-There are various clones of this board, which are equivalent but different in small details, for instance the USB-to-serial chip.
+There are various clones of this board, which are equivalent but differ in small details, for instance the USB-to-serial chip.

 The connector pin names are the Arduino pin names, which have no relation with the chip pin names.